South East Asia

 Victoria’s major investors from South East Asia

-Examples include Information and Communication Technology (ICT) companies Singtel and Proton, and food and beverage companies, Safcol and QAF Limited.
+Examples include Information and Communication Technology (ICT) companies Singtel and food and beverage companies, Safcol and QAF Limited.
+Olam, a Singaporean company, has recently invested in agribusiness in Victoria.
+Within the tourism and hospitality industry, Tune Hotels recently opened its first hotel in Australia in Melbourne.

-Victoria's airline services sector has also seen recent investment from both Air Asia X and Tiger Airways.
+Victoria's airline services industry has also seen recent investment from both Air Asia X , Tiger Airways and Garuda Airlines.